-Students who choose to study abroad with a St. Mary's Semester Abroad program will be billed by the Business Office as part of the normal billing cycle.
+Students who choose to study abroad with a St. Mary's Semester Abroad program or through the NSE program will be billed by the Business Office as part of the normal billing cycle.
 Your bill is available through the Portal.
 You will make payments for tuition and mandatory fee directly to St. Mary's College of Maryland in the same way that you would if you were staying on campus.
 Program-specific fees and payments vary across program offerings; you need to consult the program-specific payment and service information for these payment details.

 Judicial and Academic Checks

 Please note current and/or previous academic or disciplinary sanctions may affect your ability to go abroad.